REVIVING OUR SPIRITS

 Fostering Good Mental Health at Your Ministry

 COVID-19 has been beyond stressful.
 Fear and anxiety may have affected you and/or your staff in ways you haven’t considered: poor diet, no exercise, difficulty sleeping, and worsening chronic health problems.
 The result can be depression—yes, Christians deal with this.
-Look with us at some assessment tools and ways to mentally (as well as spiritually) get to a better place.
+Look with us at some ways to mentally (as well as spiritually) get to a better place.

 REVIVING OUR STRATEGIES